-Self healing is something anyone, anywhere, anytime, can do, you do not need to be gifted with special abilities only eagerness, compassion, love and intention, this is what makes the magic happen.
+Self healing is something anyone, anywhere, anytime, can do, you do not need to be gifted with special abilities, only eagerness, compassion, love and intention, this is what makes the magic happen.

 The three types of healing are, self healing, absent healing and hands-on healing.
-Most of us self heal whether we realize it or not, in fact it is a natural instinct when we are out of sorts or unwell.
+Most of us self heal whether we realise it or not, in fact it is a natural instinct when we are out of sorts or unwell.
 Self healing is when you treat yourself with the kindness and love you deserve, it is believing you have value.
 One way to value yourself is through correct dietary considerations, physical exercise, health care, hygiene and attention to your living space, your home is the womb in which you are nurtured, grow and heal.

 To consciously begin self-healing, sit or stand in front of a mirror in which you can clearly see your face, look deeply into your own reflection and see what your eyes reveal to you, in this moment you are reading yourself, you are looking into your core.
 As you look deeply into your eyes the clearer the picture of the inner you will be.
 As you stare into your own eyes, send a silent message of love to yourself and then acknowledge how this feels, take notice of any signs of discomfort, or any reaction for that matter.
-This is a way of sending yourself love, and once self-love is accepted your own energies can flow freely without restriction, self-healing comes from free flowing energy and once you are able to heal yourself you are them able to heal others.
+This is a way of sending yourself love, and once self-love is accepted, your own energies can flow freely without restriction, self-healing comes from free flowing energy and once you are able to heal yourself you are them able to heal others.
 Lack of self acceptance blocks energy creating imbalance, acceptance allows energy to flow.
 When you think about loving yourself it must be unconditional, this means that you accept all aspects of yourself, whether this be body hair, short temper, freckles, wrinkles, pimples, too much weight, too little weight, too tall, too short, too old, not old enough, not good looking enough, not clever enough.
 When you are in the mindset that only certain changes, either physical, social, emotional or environmental, will make you more lovable you are being conditional and not loving what is.
 Learn to love yourself exactly as you are with no conditions, this leads to healing on all levels.

 As you become unconditional with yourself so will others, you will exude a new energy, people will begin to behave differently towards you because you are behaving differently towards yourself.
 A positive and all encompassing attitude allows you to see yourself in a new way, people then begin to see you in a new way.
 Your self attitude will affect the attitude of others towards you.
 Energy blocked within your aura will be released allowing you to vibrate at a higher level, drawing people to you.

 After spending some time looking into the mirror at your eyes, you can then begin to look at your entire face, taking in everything including your hair, the shape of your nose, the shape of your mouth, your neck, chin, eyebrows, ears, complexion, skin texture.
 Look carefully at your face and notice what you like about it, you may have a nicely shaped mouth, well formed ears, good complexion, nice eyebrows, glossy hair.
 Touch your face and hair, accepting all that is you, there will be something positive about your face, keep looking until you accept the reflection in the mirror.
 As you do this exercise you will become aware that during your life, you have most likely spent more time criticising yourself than complementing yourself.
 No matter how strange or uncomfortable you feel, keep looking at yourself in the mirror and don’t stop until you have found at least two pleasant aspects of your face that you can love, by doing this you begin to reprogram your brain and your inner self becomes more peaceful.
-Keep looking at yourself and send pure love, feel it floating from you, then gushing from you, you will feel the love wash over you giving you a feeling of utter serenity.
+Keep looking at yourself and send pure love, feel it floating from you, then gushing from you, you will feel the love wash over you, giving you a feeling of utter serenity.
 Once you are feeling calm and warm you can stop the exercise.
-The more you practise this, the easier it will be to see the good points in you, this will grow each time until you look into the mirror and see the beauty of all you are, it will be as though an entirely new being is looking back.
+The more you practice this, the easier it will be to see the good points in you, this will grow each time until you look into the mirror and see the beauty of all you are, it will be as though an entirely new being is looking back.